 This article introduces adaptive optics and the benefits of using (short-wave) infrared cameras in wavefront sensing for applications including astronomy, laser communication, biological imaging microcopy, and retinal imaging in combination with optical coherence tomography.

-Laser gated imaging is a technique for night vision that detects and recognizes targets at long range without the need for any natural light sources.
-This article highlights the general principles of laser gated imaging, as well as the advantages of imaging in different spectral bands in visible and infrared light.
+Laser-gated imaging is a technique for night vision that detects and recognizes targets at long range without the need for any natural light sources.
+This article discusses its general principles, as well as the advantages of imaging in different spectral bands in visible and infrared light.

 Reconnaissance robots are controlled remotely, which allows for access into normally inaccessible sites and reduces risks for users.
 The FENIX from PIAP is a light reconnaissance robot designed for detecting threats, and can observe, lift, and neutralize dangerous loads, and transport sabotage equipment.

 Contact: email@example.com --- See Below For North America Contacts